wwidjaja0/opportune/.github/ISSUE_TEMPLATE/feature_enhancement.md

 ---
-name: Engineering Issue
+name: Feature enhancement
-about: Task to work on for engineers.
+about: Suggest an improvement or enhancement to an existing feature.
-title: "[ENGINEERING] Your issue title"
+title: "[ENHANCEMENT] Your issue title"
-labels: engineering
+labels: enhancement
 assignees: ""
 ---